Skip to Content

 There is no limit to how many times aluminum can be recycled.
 It is considered a self-sustaining metal.

 The typical American will use seven trees a year for paper.
-That is approximately 2,000,000,000 trees every single year, and half of that is landfilled.
+That is approximately 2,000,000,000 trees every single year.
+Half of that ends up in a landfill.

 Each ton of recycled paper can save 17 trees, 380 gallons of oil, three cubic yards of landfill space, 4000 kilowatts of energy, and 7000 gallons of water.